makerCL/ME405--Microprocessor-Applications-in-Machine-Control/lab2/src/README.md

 Slightly underdamped for k_p = 0.02
 Overdamped for k_p = 0.01

-See pictures in 'docs' folder for step response graphs at these gains
+See pictures in 'plots' folder for step response graphs at these gains